Arnulf of Metz: Life

 The rule of Austrasia came into the hands of Brunhilda, the grandmother of Theudebert, who ruled also in Burgundy in the name of her great-grandchildren.
 In 613 Arnulf joined his politics with Pepin of Landen and led the opposition of Frankish nobles against Queen Brunhilda.
 The revolt led to her overthrow, torture and eventual execution, and the subsequent reunification of Frankish lands under Chlothachar II.

 Chlothachar later made his son Dagobert I king of Austrasia, which he ruled with the help of his adviser Arnulf.
-Pepin of Landen, became the mayor of the palace.
+Pepin of Landen became mayor of the palace.
 In 624 Pepin and Arnulf encouraged Dagobert in the murder of Chrodoald, an important leader of the Frankish Agilolfings family.
 In 625 Arnulf took part in a council held by the Frankish bishops at Reims.

 During his career he was attracted to religious life, and around 628 he retired to a hermitage at a mountain site in his domains in the Vosges to become a monk.
-His friend Romaric, whose parents had been killed by Brunhilda, had preceded him to the mountains around 613.
-Romaric and Amatus had already established Remiremont Abbey there.
+His friend Romaric, whose parents had been killed by Brunhilda, had preceded him to the mountains around 613; there Romaric and Amatus established Remiremont Abbey.
 After the death of Chlothachar in 629, Arnulf settled near Habendum, where he died some time between 643 and 647.
 He was buried at Remiremont.

 Arnulf is venerated as a saint by the Catholic Church.
 In iconography, he is typically portrayed with a pastoral staff or a rake in his hand.
+His feast day is July 18.